 LEVEL STRUCTURE & PLACEMENT

-Lower School Levels are determined by age at season start date (typically around September 1st).
+Lower School Levels are determined by age at season start date (typically the first Tuesday after Labor Day).

 Rosebuds must be potty-trained and MUST be three by the first day of classes - no exceptions will be made to this rule.

 Many students will have birthdays during the year which make them older than the starting age for their class, but they will not change levels until the following season (school year).
 Students are only very rarely placed above their age level which is strictly at the instructor's discretion with permission of the director.

 If you have a concern about your child's placement, particularly if you think they would do better in a younger class, please let us know.
 We want to ensure every child is in a class where they will succeed.

 Intermediate School Levels are determined first by age, with experience as a supporting factor.
 A minimum of two technique classes per week are required for Lilacs and Irises.

 Upper School Levels are determined primarily by experience, with age as a supporting factor.